FinhasYohannesGustavo/Anababi/README.md

-7. Lastly to search by published data you have to first sort by Published date.
+7. Lastly to search by published date you have to first sort by Published Date.

 > Bye... for now.
+>
 > -Collaborators